p9malino26/zen-cms/docs/work.md

 > NOTE:: While the Docker Pool creates and manages Docker Containers, each of which can run Chromium, this is not the same as the class in
 > `zx.server.puppeteer.ChromiumDocker` - that class also manages a pool of Chromium instances in Docker, but is deprecated because it has nothing to
 > do with the Work/Worker/Worker Pool mechanisms decribed here

+# TODO

+time and queue Schedulers
+persistence of WorkResult in WorkerPool nodeProcessLocation in DockerWorkerPool (thisprocess, localhost, container) interfaces for APIs